 So you want to upgrade your vocabulary game.
 This time, you’re serious.
 You’re done with the worksheets and memorization games that leave both you and students desiring more.
 Where should you begin?
 Keep reading.
 I’ve got plenty of unique ideas for how to teach vocabulary in secondary classrooms (meaningfully and effectively).

-These blog posts should help you to recreate a program you are proud of — one you love!
+These blog posts should help you to create a program you are proud of — one you love!
 Vocabulary is one of my favorite topics to teach, but it has taken me a while to get comfortable with it.

 I hope that you find some helpful strategies, activities, and tips to increase student learning in this collection of articles.